slothAD/KindredCommands/README.md

   - will set the limit of each type soul shards a server can have.
 [Monster, Dracula, Winged, Solarus]
   - Example: *.gear soulshardlimit 5 Dracula*
   - Shortcut: *.gear ssl*
+- `.gear soulsharddurability (amount) (player)`
+  - will set the durability of all soulshards in the player's inventory to the amount specified.
+  - Example: *.gear soulsharddurability 2500 Bob*
+  - Shortcut: *.gear ssd*
+- `.gear soulshardurabilitytime (seconds)`
+  - How many seconds will soulshards last before they break.
+Do not enter anything for seconds if you want default behavior.
+  - Example: *.gear soulshardurabilitytime 60*
+  - Shortcut: *.gear ssdt*
 - `.dropitems lifetime (seconds)`
   - will set the lifetime of dropped items while players are present to the seconds specified.
 Default is 300 seconds.
 This is a server wide setting, and will persist through restarts.Does not apply to shards or Player Containers.
   - Example: *.dropitems lifetime 600*